 Watsons Bay Walk and the South Head Heritage Trail

-The Watsons Bay Walk is a scenic trail exploring South Head, with panoramic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head and the historic Hornby Lighthouse.
+The Watsons Bay Walk is a scenic trail exploring South Head, offering panoramic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head and the historic Hornby Lighthouse.

 Watsons Bay Walk